lindell/multi-gitter/README.md

       --config string        Path of the config file.
   -G, --group strings        The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups    Include GitLab subgroups when using the --group flag.
-      --log-file string      The file where all logs should be printed to. "-" means stdout (default "-") --log-format string    The formating of the logs.
-Available values: text, json, json-pretty (default "text") -L, --log-level string     The level of logging that should be made.
-Available values: trace, debug, info, error (default "info")
+      --log-file string      The file where all logs should be printed to. "-" means stdout. (default "-") --log-format string    The formating of the logs.
+Available values: text, json, json-pretty. (default "text") -L, --log-level string     The level of logging that should be made.
+Available values: trace, debug, info, error. (default "info")
       --merge-type strings   The type of merge that should be done (GitHub).
 Multiple types can be used as backup strategies if the first one is not allowed. (default [merge,squash,rebase])
   -O, --org strings          The name of a GitHub organization.
 All repositories in that organization will be used.
   -p, --platform string      The platform that is used.
-Available values: github, gitlab, gitea (default "github") -P, --project strings      The name, including owner of a GitLab project in the format "ownerName/repoName" -R, --repo strings         The name, including owner of a GitHub repository in the format "ownerName/repoName" -T, --token string         The GitHub/GitLab personal access token.
+Available values: github, gitlab, gitea. (default "github") -P, --project strings      The name, including owner of a GitLab project in the format "ownerName/repoName".
+  -R, --repo strings         The name, including owner of a GitHub repository in the format "ownerName/repoName".
+  -T, --token string         The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
   -U, --user strings         The name of a user.
 All repositories owned by that user will be used.
 ```